peterbuitho/ImageKeywordGenerator/README.md

 #### ToDo's

-- Added support for LM-Studio
 - Add place name lookup from image GPS data if any and vice versa
-- Maybe normalize Vietnamese embedding
+- Improvement the image embbeding of Vietnamese